zackneron/katshi-interview-front-end-developer/README.md

 ## Final output

-I have used placeholder text and Realm Digital logo
+I have used placeholder text, Realm Digital logo and physical address as a map.

 ## How to send this to us